• Skip to main content

 Smoke Screen Cocktail from Death and Co and Cocktail Codex.

-In part because, I just realized with our early spring here in Portland we actually had some mint growing in the garden, and that was the only ingredient I didn’t think I had.
+Part of this excitement was because I just realized with our early spring here in Portland we actually had some mint growing in the garden, and that was the only ingredient I didn’t think I had.

 The Smokescreen is one of those drinks that doesn’t seem like it should work.